IgorDGomes/Oasis-Legacy-Bank/README.md

 ## Project Overview

 Oasis Legacy Bank is a banking application that aims to provide a modern and efficient banking experience for its users.
-The application allows users to perform various banking operations, manage accounts, and access financial information securely.
+The application allows users to perform various banking operations, manage accounts, and access financial information.

 ## Important Note

 This project is purely hypothetical and does not represent a real-world banking system.
-The functionalities and features implemented here are simplified versions created to demonstrate common concepts in web development, such as user authentication, account management, and API usage.
+The functionalities and features implemented here are simplified versions created to demonstrate concepts in web development, such as user authentication, account management, API usage, etc.

-**<span style="color: orange">This is not a real banking application, and no real transactions or financial activities are supported.</span>**
+`This is not a real banking application, and no real transactions or financial activities are supported.`